 - You may be vocally coached throughout your audition to test your ability to produce the desired tone for this ensemble

 - The vocal percussionist sings as well so if you're interested in the vocal percussion spot, please also prepare the vocal parts as outlined above

-Note that students are eligible for a free 19th credit if you're in an ensemble.
-If you are still unable to register, please contact Dr. Dougherty directly and explain your situation.
+Note that students are eligible for a free 19th credit if you're in an ensemble so you are expected to register for this class if cast in the ensemble.